ietf-wg-masque/ietf-wg-masque.github.io/index.md

 ## Upcoming Events

-MASQUE will meet on Tuesday, November 20, 2020 during [IETF 109](https://www.ietf.org/how/meetings/109/).
-The [agenda can be found here](https://github.com/ietf-wg-masque/wg-materials/blob/master/ietf109/agenda.md).

-Prior to the meeting, MASQUE participants will partake in the virtual hackathon.
-[Details can be found here](https://github.com/ietf-wg-masque/wg-materials/blob/master/hackathons/ietf109.md).
+The last MASQUE WG meeting took place virtually during [IETF 109](https://datatracker.ietf.org/meeting/109/session/masque).
+A recording of the session [can be found here](https://www.youtube.com/watch?v=U5k8pQP6-9c).
+The next WG meeting has not yet been scheduled.

 ## Documents